onyebuchidaniel60/Browser-note/README.md

 # Browser-note
-This a note application that is used on your web browser.
+This note application is a Create-Read-Update-Delete application that is used on your web browser. it saves your notes to the web browser local storage and deletes and updates notes based on user requirements.